renderedtext/semaphore-docs-new/source/docs/languages/ruby/branch-specific-database-adapters.md

 category: Ruby
 ---

+Let's say you are migrating your project from MySQL to PostgreSQL.
+You want one or more branches to use PostgreSQL, but you have chosen MySQL in your build settings on Semaphore.

-A prerequisite to selecting a database adapter for a branch is to [use a custom database.yml](/docs/languages/ruby/custom-database-yml.html) file which uses an environment variable to define the adapter.
+One way of doing that on Semaphore is to [use a custom database.yml](/docs/languages/ruby/custom-database-yml.html) and conditionally set an environment variable in your build commands to differentiate between adapters.

 In the build command, depending on the branch name, export the environment variable like shown below.